AlwaysOnTV/AlwaysOnTV/README.md

    ```
    npm start
    ```
-   By default, Always On TV starts two web servers on ports 8085 and 8086.
-You can configure the ports in the `config.json` file.
+   By default, Always On TV starts a web server on ports 8085.
+You can configure th port in the `config.json` file.

 The first time you launch Always On TV, a default configuration will be created.
 The default password to access the web interface is "AlwaysOnTV," but you can change it in the `config.json` file.